johnfanv2/LenovoLegionLinux/README.md

 With the GUI, the mini fan curve is enabled/disabled by checking/unchecking the box `Minifancurve if cold` and pressing `Apply to HW`.

-### Lenovo Legion Laptop Support Daemon
+### Lenovo Legion Laptop Support Daemon(legiond)

-The LLL Daemon is only supported in Systemd (if you what to add OpenRC support you can open a Pull Request) to install you need to run the [systemd_install.sh](extra/systemd_install.sh) unside the extra folder.
+The LLL Daemon is supported in Systemd and OpenRC(Experimental).
+If you install LLL manually(not throngh the package manager), you may need to run the [systemd_install.sh](extra/systemd_install.sh) unside the extra folder.

 This Daemon allow to chnage automatically bettwen fan profiles set in the gui depending of the power mode and if the laptop is or not plug in:
 These are the profiles avaiable: